Christians involved in movies, simple as that.

 David A.R.
-White has been a working actor, director and producer in Los Angeles for twenty years.
+White has been a working actor, director and producer in Los Angeles for over twenty years.
 He was raised in a small Mennonite farming community outside of Dodge City, Kansas.
-At the age of 19, without knowing anyone, David moved to LA, and only six months after moving, landed a recurring role on the hit top 10...
+At the age of 19, David moved to LA, and only six months after moving, landed a recurring role on the hit top 10...

 Al Kasha has reached the top of every field that he has lent his talents to: as a writer, producer, composer, motivational speaker and executive working in theatre, film, television, home video, music publishing, and recording.
 Kasha is one of those rare artists who, as a composer/lyricist, has had hit records over the last five decades...

 John Richard Schneider was born April 8, 1960, in Mt.
 Kisco, New York, to Shirley and John Schneider III, a pilot and U.S. Air Force veteran.
 His parents divorced when he was two.
 John began acting at the age of eight.
 He was in many plays in New York.
 He and his mother moved to Atlanta, Georgia, when he was fourteen...

 Victoria was raised in a Bible-believing, piano-playing, gymnastic home with no TV.
 Her dad was a gym coach so she competed in gymnastics from age 5 to l8.
 Was a cheerleader and a homecoming queen.
 Attended Florida Bible College; received gymnastic scholarship to Furman University, attended Auburn University one year and ended up in Hollywood...